- Your State

 Learn more from the Massachusetts Charter School Association.

-The average tuition for private schools in Massachusetts is $21,668 per year, but keep in mind that schools often are more affordable at the elementary level than high school.
+The average tuition for private schools in the state is $18,628 for elementary schools and $32,402 for high schools.
 Unfortunately, there are no state-run scholarship options in Massachusetts at present, but private scholarships may be available.
 Also, the federal government allows parents to save for K-12 private school tuition using tax-preferred 529 savings accounts.

 Whether your child wants to accelerate his or her learning or needs a quieter environment in which to focus, you may be interested in giving virtual school a try.
 Students in Massachusetts may attend one of two free public virtual schools, either full-time or part-time, with an agreement from the local school district.

 At Greenfield Commonwealth Virtual School, a Chromebook is available to every student enrolled and internet subsidies may be available.
 At TEC Connections Academy, one laptop and internet subsidy can be requested per household.

 In Massachusetts, notice of your intent to homeschool is required in most districts; however, it does vary depending on your zoned district so check into their guidance.
 It is recommended that you formally withdraw from your public school so your student is not marked truant.
 In the case that you decide to return to public school in the middle of the school year, your school requires notification within 30 days of your intent to switch.
 Public high schools will not accept homeschool credits.